AndresFRJ98/FizzyoDocuments/user-guide.md

 - Have an interval to allow the player to cough
 - Not punish the player for coughing

-When creating your game, you should place images, scripts, etc that are used in the game, into appropriate folders.

 ## Using the Fizzyo Framework package